Mining Intelligence and News

 The lump and fines hematite products are produced from IBMA.

 Iron Baron's owner is an unlisted public company and has not been subject to public regulatory reporting.
-Operating Results for 2023 are not available.
+Operating results from 2023 onwards are no longer available.

 Owners